mervinnguyen/Gauntlet-System-Validation/README.md

 **Avengers: Endgame**: Thanos wielding the Infinity Gauntlet in the fight against Iron Man withholding all infinity stones,

-**Black Panther**: The "I'm not dead" scene, symbolizes resilience and strength, ande
+**Black Panther**: The "I'm not dead" scene, symbolizes resilience and strength

 **Avengers**: Age of Ultron: The humorous yet profound team effort to lift Thor's Mjolnir (No one is able to lift Thor's hammer).